perty/aoc23/README.md

 Part 1.
 It started with giving me some pseudocode.
 Instead of asking it to implement all of it, I asked for a piece at the time, starting with parsing the input.
 That gave me better understanding of the solution.
 The first try was wrong, but it was easy to fix.

+Part 2 posed no problems other than a detail in the understanding of the specification, again.